 Yurie is stationed guard over entrance to Willem’s Lunarium at Byrgenwerth.
 The only purpose this serves is to protect Rom, and the note on the nearby couch details orders to that effect.
 If the message is for Yurie, then the Choir knows that the spider is keeping Yahar’gul’s rituals hidden from Flora and wants to keep it that way.
 Yharnam has already suffered through the “enlightening truth” of the Paleblood moon once, and the Choir couldn’t afford to lose control over what is left.
 Yurie was most likely chosen as Rom’s first line of defense due to her particular skill, being one of the few members to know A Call Beyond.
 While this is arguably still a meager effort, Mensis has nonetheless failed to get past it.
 The School might not even be aware of the sabotage, as we only see Damian show any willingness to retaliate, and his reasons are likely to be rooted in his prior affiliation.

-The spider hides all the ceremonies.
+The spider hides all the rituals.
 Do not reveal them.
 None need comprehend the enlightening truth.

 Damian’s betrayal also highlights how the Choir, much likes its church, began to fall apart.
 A uniformed member with the key to the Upper Ward sits dead tied to a chair within a Yahar’gul prison cell, apparently having been captured, tortured, and killed by Mensis — possibly by electrocution if the Tiny Tonitrus stored in a nearby chest is any indication.
 Edgar is encountered hostile while sedatives in his possession, implying that the spy succumbed to the Nightmare’s madness despite his best efforts — why else get in our way whilst displaying his Choir weapons so openly?
 Even in the Forbidden Woods, the fact that all the clerics in the village are dead affirms that the Choir overplayed their hand.
 The villagers surely would have noticed how things had only gotten worse since the church help arrived, and they ultimately turned against the imposters; now they kill any cleric on sight.
 With Yharnam burned or in rebellion, the Choir has essentially been trapped in their sanctum on high.
 Indeed, the day we arrive, one of the mobs has taken over the church workshop, pitchforks practically at the gates.